shekharsingh/hackathon-WIT/README.md

 Agriculture is one of the major means to eradicate poverty in the world.
 It must feed close to 10 billion people by 2050.
 65% of people in the world survive with the income from agriculture.
 It is very crucial for economic growth, eradication of poverty, and global GDP improvements among the countries in the world.

 Current system of food is lot more threating in nature - lot of water usage (70% of water in the earth is used for agriculture), lot of unsustainable pollution and waste.
 One-Third of food produced is wasted globally.
 Fresh produce, nutrition values of produce is always retained only when produce reaches consumer households or any form of consumer earlier than now.
 It takes closer to 24-48 hours for a produce to reach a market and then takes about 4-5 hours to reach a household or the place where it’s used for making dishes.
 Food insecurity has led to poor diet leading to lot of diseases.
 Healthy diet is becoming more and more unaffordable to large section of society.

 On the other hand, farmers struggle to make ends meet.
 If a farmer must survive, farming policies needs to change across world and needs a massive shift – policy should deliver fair prices and allow them to make a living that never put them at risk any time during their lifetime.
 When farmer do better, we all do better, and vice-versa.
 Farming is termed inelastic – with farmers and consumers not knowing the demand and supply for a given year.
-Parity pricing set by farmer is important to address pricing woes and that will benefit farmer and help consumer consume without additional middleman cost
+Parity pricing set by farmer is important to address pricing woes and that will benefit farmer and help consumer consume without additional middleman cost.
 In the current era, most of the agricultural products are sold by farmers to money lenders or traders.
 These private middlemen or traders dominate the agricultural marketing exploiting farmers due to lack of adequate marketing infrastructure or logistics to reach consumers directly.

 Lot of constraints that results in poor farmers though they feed the entire world includes but not limited to:
 - 	Too many middlemen / Traders